-Dell Launches Alienware Keyboards And Mice, With Few Details
+Dell Goes Gaming With Alienware Keyboards And Mice

 Who Are These For?

-This launch feels a little off, though; the provided press materials are virtually devoid of any meaningful information, and what is there feels like it was written for people who have never heard of gaming mice or mechanical keyboards.
+This launch feels a little off, though; the provided press materials were virtually devoid of any meaningful information, and what is there feels like it was written for people who have never heard of gaming mice or mechanical keyboards.
+(After requesting additional information, Dell responded with more.)

 Take, for example, this description of the keyboards’ switches: “With mechanical spring-loaded keys (KaiHua brown switches), the responsive and snappy typing experience offers a competitive edge against standard (membrane) keyboards.”